kudi29/kudi29/README.md

 - 👋 Hi, I’m @Wadahfred Kudi
-- 👀 I’m interested in programming a software development
+- 👀 I’m interested in Data Analysis and Programming
-- 🌱 I’m currently learning python3, javascript with some major frameworks.
+- 🌱 I’m currently learning PostgreSQL, Python3 along with all major Data AnalySIS tools
 - 💞️ I’m looking to collaborate with anyone
 - 📫 How to reach me wadahfred29@gmail.com